How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

 \subsection{Industrialized, Rich, and Democratic}

-Table~\ref{table:results_correlation} shows the results of the correlation between a country's normalized ratio of participant samples and the country's GDP, and the correlation between country's normalized ratio of participant samples and the country's GNI (see Analysis of Rich-(a) in Section~\ref{section:method_analysis}).
-We found a positive correlation for both GDP ($r=$.49, $p<$.001) and GNI ($r=$.52, $p<$.001), i.e., most participant samples of UPS papers come from industrialized and rich countries.
+Table~\ref{table:results_correlation} shows the results of the correlations between countries' normalized ratios of participant samples and countries' GDP and GNI (see Analysis of Rich-(a) in Section~\ref{section:method_analysis}).
+We found positive correlations for both GDP ($r=$.49, $p<$.001) and GNI ($r=$.52, $p<$.001), i.e., most participant samples of UPS papers come from industrialized and rich countries.

 Next, we analyzed the participants' income on the basis of the detailed descriptions in each paper (see Analysis of Rich-(b) in Section~\ref{section:method_analysis}).
 However, only 5.59\% (40/715) reported the income levels of their participants.
 As in the Linxen study, we are also not able to directly establish whether the wealth of participants is representative of the general population.